 - Long trousers and long sleeved shirts – for the evenings to protect yourself from mosquito bites.

 - A waterproof jacket – especially if you are going on safari during a known rainy season.
 Some lodges will provide waterproof ponchos in case of rain but this cannot be guaranteed.

 - Woolly hat/beanie, scarf, gloves – definitely needed if on safari during the Winter months in Southern Africa.
-Some lodges even provide guests with hot water bottles if the Winter temperatures are really chilly!
+Most lodges will provide blankets for additional warmth, and some lodges even provide guests with hot water bottles if the Winter temperatures are really chilly!